This post contains affiliate links.

 Location: Try Uludag Kebapcisi at Uluyol Sirin Sok.
 No.12

 Everyone that I told about our trip to Bursa said the same thing – you must try the Iskender kebab!
-It was invented by a man named İskender Efendi in Bursa more than 150 years ago.
+It was invented by a man named İskender Efendi in Bursa, Turkey more than 150 years ago.

 Debates about the best place to eat Iskender kebab rage across the internet so feel free to do some research before you make up your mind.
 I tried Uludag Kebapcisi, the highly-recommended and 4th rated Bursa restaurant on TripAdvisor, and it was delicious.